SternerLab/ecic1.1/README.md

 GUIDE TO FILES:

+ecic.R: defines the main ECIC function that takes a dataset and list of models and applies a specified score function and decision procedure.

+ecic_model.R: provides wrappers for ECIC model objects (and lists of ECIC model objects) of various types (e.g. lm, random walk, and normal distributions).

-ecic.R: defines the main ECIC function that takes a dataset and list of models and applies a specified score function and decision procedure. ic_scores.R: defines functions for AIC, BIC, and Akaike weight model scores bias_correct.R: implements a heuristic correction to maximum likelihood estimates of model parameters before simulating from alternative models.
-The correction accounts for conditioning the simulations on a particular model being observed best. ecic_control.R: defines the ecicControl function to calculate parametric bootstrap distributions of score differences assuming alternative models to the observed best are true
+ic_scores.R: defines functions for model scores, including the AIC, BIC, and Akaike weight

+bias_correct.R: implements a heuristic correction to maximum likelihood estimates of model parameters before simulating from alternative models.
+The correction accounts for conditioning the simulations on a particular model being observed best.

+ecic_control.R: defines the ecicControl function to calculate parametric bootstrap distributions of score differences assuming alternative models to the observed best are true

+model_frequences.R: calculate frequency the observed best model also scores best assuming an alternate model is true